Force over Distance: Chapter 14

 They tended to be a lot of work.

 He’d been building toward this anyway, before the catastrophe with the communications array.
 He’d already decided to take Rush out of the chain of command.
-He’d already decided to help the guy where he could.
+He’d already decided to help out where he could.

 As a mission objective, “help” was pretty vague.

 TJ returned from the mess with bowls of paste and bottles of electrolyte solution.
 Young forced down his breakfast, then spent the next ninety minutes mapping the limits of his capacity to physically separate from the scientist.
-It was roughly consistent—a six foot radius was about all they had before the separation started to get painful enough that it disturbed Rush’s sleep.
-Investing in some solid physical contact and sustained mental attention before an attempt seemed to up their separation tolerance.
+It was roughly consistent—a six foot radius was about all they had before the separation turned painful enough to disturb Rush’s sleep.
+Investing in some solid physical contact and sustained mental attention before an attempt seemed to up their tolerance.

 With that little insight in mind, Young found a chair, dropped into it, pulled up the sleeve of Rush’s jacket, closed his hand solidly around the scientist’s forearm, and brought their thoughts as close as possible.